 - National Institutes of Health.
 (2020, November 3).
 Tired or Wired?
 NIH News in Health.
 Retrieved December 8, 2021, from https://newsinhealth.nih.gov/2020/10/tired-or-wired

-- Functional beverages are drinks that promise a delicious flavor and offer potential health benefits.
+- Functional beverages are drinks that promise a delicious flavor with functional benefits.

-- Healthy food trends have bolstered the popularity of functional beverages, but that doesn’t mean that all functional drinks are healthy.
+- Healthy food trends have bolstered the popularity of functional beverages, but that doesn’t mean that all functional drinks are good for you.

-- Some beverages to look out for include: fruit juice, sports drinks, energy drinks, coffee drinks, and pre-made smoothies.
+- Some beverages to look out for include: fruit drinks, sports drinks, energy drinks, coffee drinks, and pre-made smoothies.